 Have a crafts table stocked with straws and chopsticks for children to decorate and conjure up some fun.
 Creatively label yarn, feathers, and sequins with names like "Unicorn Hair," "Phoenix Feathers," and "Dragon Scales."
 You'll also need safety scissors, cardboard stars, colored markers, and glue.

-You can also have Harry Potter birthday party guests make their own wizard hats by making cones out of cardboard and decorating them with the same materials as the wands.
+You can also have guests create their own wizard hats by making cones out of cardboard and decorating them with the same materials as the wands.

-Before guests arrive to the Harry Potter birthday party, hide golden eggs, a Sorcerer's stone, plastic rings, Wizard's gold, and other surprises around your house and/or yard.
+Before guests arrive, hide golden eggs, a Sorcerer's stone, plastic rings, Wizard's gold, and other surprises around your house and/or yard.
 To make it challenging, hide riddles in easy-to-see places that give clues to where certain items are hidden.
-You or another family member can also act as a "gate keeper" for one-of-a-kind items like the Sorcerer's Stone or a Goblet of Fire, requiring those who seek the prize to answer a riddle, give a certain amount of Wizard's gold, or answer a trivia question.
-If you choose to challenge with Harry Potter trivia, make sure to have the books handy so kids can search for answers at the Harry Potter birthday party.
+You or another family member can act as a "gate keeper" for one-of-a-kind items like the Sorcerer's Stone or a Goblet of Fire, requiring those who seek the prize to answer a riddle, give a certain amount of Wizard's gold, or answer a trivia question.
+If you choose to challenge with Harry Potter trivia, make sure to have the books handy so kids can search for the answers.